AI-Tech-Research-Lab/NasSearchSpace/README.md

 - NASBench201
 - DARTS

 Pretrained weights of OFA can now be downloaded from torch!!
+Place the weights file in ofa/supernets.
 ```
 import torch
 super_net_name = "ofa_supernet_mbv3_w10"